inoxlang/inox/docs/frontend-development.md

 ### Checks

 - Validation of `<input>` elements in HTMX forms
-- Validation of URLs for attributes such as `hx-get`
+- Validation of URLs in attributes such as `hx-get`

 *and more.*